Lussi Langnatt – The Most Dangerous Night of the Year

 Saint Lucia of Syracuse was a woman born in the 280s in Sicily, Italy.
 There are several legends surrounding the story of what happened to her.
 What is certain is that she was martyred on December 13th in 304 AD.
 She was declared Saint after her death.
 She became patreon saint of the blind, as she had her eyes gouged out.

-No one was supposed to be outside under the open sky on Lussi Night.
+So, it was crucial to stay indoors, as no one was supposed to be outside under the open sky on Lussi Night.
+It was believed to be the most dangerous night of the year.

 Lucias in progress

 From my collection of vintage boxes and magazines, I always find the elements I need to create miniatures.
+Because these items hold so much charm and character, they are perfect for bringing my miniature creations to life.